minienv/minienv/deploy/README.md

 ### Running on a Single Node Cluster

-Use the deployment-api.yml file in template/single-node-host-path as a guide for configuring minienv to run in a multi-node cluster.
+Use the deployment-api.yml file in template/single-node-host-path as a guide for configuring minienv to run in a single-node cluster.

 ### Examples